sneham-boop/scheduler/README.md

     `SELECT * FROM days JOIN appointments ON appointments.day_id = days.id LEFT JOIN interviews ON interviews.appointment_id = appointments.id ORDER BY appointments.id;`.
 You should see a single appointment for Archie Cohen on Monday.
     - Next, we can run Cypress in our CLI for scheduler via `yarn run cypress`.

+     -->
 ## Known issues

 1. This application has only been tested in Google Chrome so far therefore behavior could be unexpected in other browsers.
 2. The seed data is fake data.
-3. This setup process assumes user has PostgreSQL database from the scheduler API properly setup.
+3. This setup process assumes user has the Mongodb database `schedular` properly setup.
-4. There are currently no ways to trigger email updates to the interviewer or the student.